gs-coelho/gs-coelho/README.md

 ## 👨‍🎓 About Me

-- 👨‍💻 I'm an IT student at CEFET-MG
+- 👨‍💻 I'm an CS student at UFMG
 - 🏡 I'm from Brazil
-- 📚 Currently looking for an internship in IT!

 ## 🚀 Technologies and tools